 - Overhead illumination – colour, brightness and duration can be specified with millisecond accuracy.

 - Can be used for ambient lighting, circadian rhythm entrainment and light flashes.

-- Vibratory stimulus – duration, intensity and frequency can be precisely controlled with ms accuracy.
+- Vibratory stimulus – duration, intensity and frequency can be precisely controlled with millisecond accuracy.

 - Suitable for generating startle responses and for PPI.